Marsch on Canada exit: We were the better team

 Daily sports — scores, transfers, the storylines from the leagues you actually follow.
 Free.

-- Canada was eliminated from the World Cup with a 3-0 round-of-16 loss to Morocco in Houston on Saturday, with Ounahi scoring in the 50th minute and Rahimi adding a late third.
+- Canada was eliminated from the World Cup with a 3-0 round-of-16 loss to Morocco in Houston on Saturday

-- Jesse Marsch insisted his side were "the better team," telling reporters pitchside, "I'd rather be us than them" and praising his players for going after the game rather than playing defensive.
+- Jesse Marsch insisted Canada were "the better team," saying "I'd rather be us than them" and claiming his side outperformed the No. 7-ranked team in the world

-- Canada dominated the first half with chances for Jonathan David and Tani Oluwaseyi, but failed to convert before Ounahi broke through four minutes after the break.
+- Canada dominated the first half with chances for Jonathan David and Tani Oluwaseyi before Ounahi broke through in the 50th minute

-- Morocco coach Mohamed Ouahbi pushed back on Marsch's claim, saying, "It takes some nerve to say that, when you lose 3-0.
-We were better than them in the second half."
+- Morocco coach Mohamed Ouahbi pushed back on Marsch's claim: "It takes some nerve to say that, when you lose 3-0," arguing his side was better in the second half

-- Alphonso Davies was unavailable due to a hamstring concern that flared two days before the match, after recovering from an earlier hamstring injury; Marsch said the team didn't want to stress it.
+- Alphonso Davies was unavailable due to a hamstring concern that flared two days before the match, with Marsch saying the team "didn't want to stress it"